FabianGosebrink/ASPNETCore-Angular-SignalR-Typescript/README.md

-# Angular 2 // ASP.NET Core // SignalR
+# Angular // ASP.NET Core // SignalR

-## With this repository we can create a X-Platform / Cross Platform Application running with bower, npm, ASP.NET Core, SignalR and Angular 2 with Typescript.
+## With this repository we can create a X-Platform / Cross Platform Application running with npm, ASP.NET Core, SignalR and Angular with Typescript.

 ## Social